Unreal Tournament 2003: Reception

 GameSpot named Unreal Tournament 2003 the best computer game of October 2002.

 Unreal Tournament 2003 won GameSpot's annual "Best Graphics (Technical) on PC" award, and was nominated in the "Best Multiplayer Action Game on PC" category.
+During the 6th Annual Interactive Achievement Awards, the game received a nomination for "Outstanding Achievement in Visual Engineering" by the Academy of Interactive Arts & Sciences.

 Sales

 In the United States, Unreal Tournament 2003 sold 360,000 copies and earned $13.6 million by August 2006.
 At the time, this led Edge to declare it the country's 45th-best-selling computer game, and best-selling Unreal title, released since January 2000.
 Combined sales of all Unreal computer games released between January 2000 and August 2006 had reached 1.8 million units in the United States by the latter date.
 In December 2002, the game received a "Gold" sales award from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.

 In its first month, Unreal Tournament 2003 sold more than 800,000 copies worldwide.